by Priya Krishna in Contests, October 18th, 2012

 As the temperature starts dropping and the fall season comes into full swing, nothing warms the soul quite like a piping-hot bowl of soup.
 This large tureen is a beautiful way to present your soups, sauces and plenty of other dishes.
 Its porcelain design with lions’ heads creates a dramatic presentation that is sure to wow your guests at the dinner table (especially at Thanksgiving).

-You can buy your own Dipr here, or enter in the comment field below for a chance to win one.
-To enter: Tell us about your favorite Food Network cookie recipe to dunk in milk in the comments (you must include the link to a recipe).
-We’re giving away a Dipr to six lucky, randomly selected commenters.
+You can buy your own tureen or enter in the comment field below for a chance to win one.
+To enter: Tell us your favorite Food Network soup recipe in the comments (must include the recipe URL to be qualified).
+We’re giving away a White Porcelain Lion’s Head Tureen to two lucky, randomly selected commenters.